<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Whether you're on an organized tour or just visiting with your group of volunteers, you'll start at the main camp, Auschwitz I. Give yourself at least 90 minutes to walk around this camp, but many suggest even more time.
 It is at the entrance of this camp where you will read the famous words written in German, "Work makes free".
 This camp has been maintained as a museum with tons of photographs and plaques describing what happened.

 Since the Nazis were resourceful with the belongings of their victims, there are rooms displaying the material evidence of their crimes.
-The glass cases in these rooms contain thousands of shoes, glasses, prosthetic limbs, suitcases, baskets, and one even has pounds of deteriorating human hair, proof that these victims were gassed before their hair was shaved from their heads.
+The glass cases in these rooms contain thousands of shoes, glasses, prosthetic limbs, suitcases, and baskets.
 The fate of these individuals is hard to read about, but seeing these displays can be even heavier.

 At this camp you can also walk through the large gas chamber and crematorium that are still standing as they were then.
 You can also see the rows of barracks, one of which was used for the awful experiments performed on children and dwarfs, a replica of The Black Wall where executions were performed, and the basement standing cells where prisoners were held for three days at a time and not able to sit or lie down.
 It is all very sobering and can be difficult to process.